Anant/example-cassandra-etl-with-airflow-and-spark/README.md

 ## 2. Set up Airflow

 We will be using the quick start script that Airflow provides [here](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html).
-You will be asked to provide a password for the "admin" user, which will be needed later to access Airflow's Web interface. _Do not forget what you are entering!_
+You will be asked to configure a password for the "admin" user, which will be needed later to access Airflow's Web interface. _Do not forget what you are entering!_

 **Note**: Run this command on the _second_ Gitpod terminal (labeled "run-airflow"), as this will not return control to your prompt.
 _You can switch the active terminal, if needed, through the switcher on the lower-right panel of Gitpod._